zimolzak/active-learning/Readme.md

 Then two SMEs (MDs) label every existing record type, evaluating for appropriate specimen types (e.g. whole blood, urine, cerebrospinal fluid), units, value ranges, and laboratory test names.
 SMEs generally accomplish this using a spreadsheet that can be sorted and filtered.
 [Raju] SMEs resolve disagreements.
-DB ids and labels of "yes"- and "no"-labeled record types are entered in new DB table as an "adjudicated concept".
+Database IDs and labels of "yes"- and "no"-labeled record types are entered in new database table as an "adjudicated concept".
 The spreadsheet is kept as documentation.
 Several drawbacks exist.
 The process is time-consuming and hard to scale.